Bacalar Lagoon Mexico: The Complete Travel Guide

 The kayak is 200 mxn per hour.

-This is one of the places where you can go if you don’t like big crowds.
-However you should avoid Saturdays, Sundays and any holiday, otherwise, it gets extremely crowded.
+This is one of the places to visit if you prefer a quieter experience.
+However, you should avoid Saturdays, Sundays, and any holiday; otherwise, it gets incredibly crowded.

 18. Balneario LoL-Ha

-Although it’s not located properly on the Bacalar Lagoon, it is connected with it.
+Although it’s not located right on the Bacalar Lagoon, it is connected to it.

 It’s basically an “ojo de agua” (eye of water), where the water comes in from the bottom and creates a river that feeds into the Bacalar Lagoon.
 The water is crystal clear but emerald green instead of the turquoise blue of the Laguna Bacalar.

-You can swim all the way to the Bacalar Lagoon, as it’s only 300 mt. long or you can rent a kayak for 100 mxn per hour which includes the use of a life jacket.
+You can swim all the way to the Bacalar Lagoon, as it’s only 300 m long, or you can rent a kayak for 100 mxn per hour, which includes the use of a life jacket.

-If you want to use the life jacket just to swim it’s only 25 mxn.
+If you want to use the life jacket just for swimming, it’s only 25 MXN.

-On weekends the restaurant is open but not during the week for the moment.
+On weekends, the restaurant is open, but it is currently closed during the week.

-They have a large green space where you can hang out and enjoy the natural surrounding.
-This is a family-owned non-pretentious place and the staff is really nice and friendly.
+They have a large green space where you can hang out and enjoy the natural surroundings.
+This is a family-owned, non-pretentious place, and the staff is really nice and friendly.

 19. Balneario Laguna Bonanza Bacalar Mexico